SandileMajola/RIBCCS_Assessment/README.md

 To run in different browsers, Please update the runSettings file to the browser you want to run the tests.
 ![image](https://user-images.githubusercontent.com/35298568/124541666-31c23e80-de22-11eb-8bad-fd8208ba23de.png)

+Please ensure when running on Chrome that you are on version 91.0.4472.10100.

 There is 4 Scenarios :